Born from NASA technology and perfected for sleep.

 When pets are scared, their fight-or-flight response is triggered.
 But when it comes to fireworks, there is nowhere to hide and nothing to fight.
 Your pet can’t control the situation, even when they are in the safety of their own home, so it’s no wonder Bonfire Night is highly stressful for pets.

 Every pet is different, but there are some signs you can look out for to see if your pet is stressed during Bonfire Night.
-The below lists are not all-encompassing but are a good place to start.
 Just remember, pets all have different personalities and so can show stress in different ways.
 As you know your pet best, keep an eye out for any unexplained changes in behaviour.
-But, in general, the signs that your pet is stressed are:
+In general, look out for these common signs of stress:

 If you’ve noticed these signs in previous years, you should consider taking a proactive approach to calming and preparing your pet for this year’s Bonfire Night.
 It could even be worth talking to your vet if your pet finds this time of year extremely difficult.

-Sometimes, no matter how prepared you are, your pet may still get scared of the loud noises and flashing lights that come with Bonfire Night.
-If this happens, don’t ever punish your pet for being scared, this will only make things worse.
-It’s also important that you stay calm and act normal.
+Sometimes, even with the best preparation, pets may still be frightened by fireworks.
+If this happens, never punish your pet for being scared – this will only make things worse.
+It’s important that you stay calm and act normally.

-Sleeping on Bonfire Night can be difficult for pets.
-But with a little preparation and forward-thinking, you can help to keep your pet calm and safe so they can get a good night’s sleep regardless.
-However, if your pet has a severe phobia, or won’t settle down despite all your efforts, seek advice from your vet.
+Sleeping on Bonfire Night can be difficult for pets, but with a little preparation and care, you can help keep them calm and safe for a better night’s rest.
+Build positive habits early, keep routines steady, and reassure your pet that you’re there.
+If your pet has a severe phobia or struggles to settle despite your efforts, speak to your vet for professional advice.
+Fireworks may be unavoidable, but stress doesn’t have to be.

 See all articles by Nat Took